The Bootstrapper's Guide to Authorised Payment Institution or Electronic Money Institution Licence in Europe.

 Working as CEO of Astorts Group, my team and I have received many inquiries about a cost effective way to license authorised payment institution (API) or electronic money institution (EMI), so I decide to write this bootstrapper's guide that can be useful for many of you.

-If you are looking for the easiest possible entry point in European Union for authorised payment institution (API) or electronic money institution (EMI), probably you should consider United Kingdom, Ireland, Gibraltar and Lithuania .
+If you are looking for the easiest possible entry point in European Union for authorised payment institution (API) or electronic money institution (EMI), probably you should consider United Kingdom, Ireland, Czech Republic, Malta and Lithuania .

 From my experience the very first questions that come in mind when you decide to enter the business of payments services provider are: